ClickHouse/clickhouse-docs/docs/en/whats-new/changelog/cloud.md

 In addition to this ClickHouse Cloud changelog, please see the [Cloud Compatibility](/docs/en/whats-new/cloud-capabilities.md) page.

+## November 17, 2022

+This release enables dictionaries from local ClickHouse table and HTTP sources, introduces support for the Mumbai region, and improves the cloud console user experience.

+### General changes

+- Adds support for [dictionaries](/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts.md) from local ClickHouse table and HTTP sources
+- Introduces support for the Mumbai [region](/docs/en/supported-regions.md)

+### Console changes

+- Improved billing invoice formatting
+- Streamlined user interface for payment method capture
+- Added more granular activity logging for backups
+- Improved error handling during file upload

+### Bug fixes
+- Fixed a bug that could lead to failing backups if there were single large files in some parts
+- Fixed a bug where restores from backup did not succeed if access list changes were applied at the same time

 ## November 3, 2022

 This release removes read & write units from pricing (see the [pricing page](https://clickhouse.com/pricing) for details), updates the ClickHouse version to 22.10, adds support for higher vertical scaling for self-service customers, and improves reliability through better defaults.